 We made this simple drawstring bag to hold colorful felt jelly bean bags, but it can be used for a wide range of things.
 A custom gift wrap alternative, a travel bag, a knitting project bag and the list goes on and on.
 It sews up in less than an hour and works with any kind of fabric.
 A perfect use for those fabric scraps you’ve been wondering what to do with.

-If you’d like to make some of the cute felt “jelly beans” pictured above you can find the Wool Felt Jelly Bean project right here!
+If you’d like to make some of the cute felt “jelly beans” pictured above you can find the Wool Felt Jelly Bean pattern right here!

 - 100% Cotton Thread that blends with chosen fabric